The right to clean drinking water requires the right-to-know drinking water is clean.

 Learn more about campus drinking water.

-Thanks to our fellow Blue CoLab members – Joseph Turner, Vincent Ret, Leanna Machado and Kenji Okura – below is an easy to navigate guide to campus drinking water.
+Below is an easy to navigate guide to campus drinking water — thanks to our fellow Blue CoLab members, Leanna Machado, Joseph Turner, Vincent Ret, and Kenji Okura.
 Answers to commonly asked questions can be found in the “FAQ” tab.
 For required yearly Water Quality Reports dating back to 2017, click on the “Annual Reports” tab.
 Explanations on some of the key contaminants that are tested can be found under the “Contaminant Info” tab.
 For regulations and resources used to monitor water quality, click on the “EPA Manuals” tab.
 See the map below for an animation of the route Pace Pleasantville drinking water travels.

 Pace Pleasantville Water